kingbootoshi/feather/README.md

 ## STRUCTURED OUTPUT
 If you are using structured output instead of tools, the .run() function will return the structured output as a JSON object.

-## LOGGING

-We use the PINO logger for logging with the pino-pretty plugin.
-Please log everything with depth

-- Use info to log the flow of the program
-- Use debug to log more detailed and full outputs
-- Use error to log errors

-## COMMENTING
-We must leave DETAILED comments in the code explaining the flow of the program and how we move step by step.

 ## DEBUG TERMINAL GUI
 Feather comes with an optional GUI that displays the agent's current system prompt, the messages in it's chat history, the user input and the agent's output, and any detailed information about the run.
 This is enabled by the debug property in the agent config.
 Connect to it via localhost:3000.